About Helen

 I'm an editor, writer, poet, teacher, and scholar.

-Although I started out as an academic, then worked as an academic editor, in the last twenty years I’ve been lucky to work with some of the African continent’s brightest literary and academic writers, including Lauren Beukes, Zakes Mda, Ivan Vladislavić, Sarah Lotz, Thando Mgqolozana, Diane Awerbuck, Gabeba Baderoon, Ade Adebajo, Nadia Davids, Jacqui L’Ange, Nechama Brodie, Fiona Snyckers, Petina Gappah, Elinor Sisulu, Jamala Safari, Nick Mulgrew, Liesl Jobson, Adam Habib, Amina Mama, and Sindiwe Magona.
+Although I started out as an academic, then worked as an academic editor, in the last twenty-five years I’ve been lucky to work with some of the African continent’s brightest literary and academic minds, including Lauren Beukes, Zakes Mda, Ivan Vladislavić, Sarah Lotz, Thando Mgqolozana, Diane Awerbuck, Gabeba Baderoon, Siphiwo Mahala, Ade Adebajo, Nadia Davids, Jacqui L’Ange, Nechama Brodie, Fiona Snyckers, Petina Gappah, Elinor Sisulu, Jamala Safari, Nick Mulgrew, Liesl Jobson, Adam Habib, Amina Mama, Barbara Boswell, Mia Arderne, Siphiwe Gloria Ndlovu, Christine Lucia, Dr Emmanuel Taban, Onke Mazibuko, Nozuko Siyotula, and Sindiwe Magona.

 I also work on the other side of the author/editor relationship.
 I've released two collections of poetry: Strange Fruit, published in 2009 by Modjaji Books; and Prunings, published in 2016 by uHlanga.
 John Eppel found Strange Fruit a “compelling” read, containing “a poetry of glittering surfaces”.
 (LitNet found the poems “altogether edible”.)
 Prunings likewise has been lauded for its “wonder and power” in the Cape Times, and was joint winner of the South African Literary Award for Poetry in 2017.